Review: Jameson Irish Whiskey

 Taste: Smooth and sweet with wood and nut tones, orchard fruit, and a touch of vanilla.

 Finish: Medium, smooth, spiced honey

-Chris' Opinion: This was one of the bottles that got Dan and I hooked and starting to explore outside of scotch.
-When I brought it to him and told him a wild tale of an affordable, friendly, and just downright good staple whiskey!
-And then we proceeded to put a good dent into it.
-What I like most about this is that it's sweet, has a mellow nose, and has a medium finish that ends with no awkward after taste.
-Not dry, or overly spiced, it's simply just a great simple drink.
+Chris' Opinion: This was one of the bottles that got Dan and I hooked, and starting to explore whiskey's outside of scotch.
+When I brought it to him and told him a wild tale of an affordable, friendly, and just downright good staple whiskey, we proceeded to put a good dent into it.
+What I like most about this is that it's sweet, has a mellow nose, and a medium finish that ends with no awkward after taste.
+Not dry, or overly spiced, it's simply a great drink.
 Combined with a pinch of lime and ginger ale, and it makes a refreshing summer drink!